 Also beginning with the class of 2021 K-State will accept superscores for the ACT Composite and SAT ERW+M. The highest total score will be accepted via student self-reporting, from high school transcripts or from the testing agency (ACT beginning in September 2020).
 The freshman application for admission for the Fall 2021 term allows for superscore submission.
 Superscores will be used for admission and scholarship awarding.

 Challenging academics in high school are important to your success.
 The following curriculum is recommended for high school and homeschool students.
 This curriculum will help prepare you for university-level work.

 |English||4||4 years of English, one unit taken each year of high school, 1/2 unit may be Speech|

 3 years of Natural Science.
 For students entering STEM majors taking, one year of Chemistry or Physics is recommended.
 Common courses include:

 |Math||3 or 4|

-3 approved units from the following IF student also obtains a 22 ACT math subscore, 570 math subscore on the SAT if taken March 2016 or after, or 540 SAT math subscore on the previous SAT:
+3 years of Math if the student also obtains a 22 ACT math subscore, 570 math subscore on the SAT.
+Common courses include:

-4 approved units, with one unit taken in the graduating year.
-Three units selected from the following:
+4 years of Math, with one unit taken in the graduating year.
+Common courses include:

-This curriculum helps prepare you for university-level work.
-Kansas residents must earn a 2.0 or higher GPA on the precollege curriculum.
-Out-of-state residents must earn a 2.5 or higher GPA.
-Additional admission requirements are:
+*For freshmen students who graduated between 2015 and 2020.
+The above curriculum was required.
+For those classes, Kansas residents were required to earn a 2.0 or higher GPA on the precollege curriculum.
+Out-of-state residents were required to earn a 2.5 or higher GPA.